You will need to connect your domain to Unbounce first in order to retrieve that CNAME record.

 Once you've received your unique CNAME record for your custom domain, follow these steps to add the record to Google Domains.

-Google Domains' site may change or update steps on how to set up a CNAME record; for the most up-to-date instructions, visit Google's Support article: Manage resource records.
+Google Domains' site may change or update steps to set up a CNAME record; for the most up-to-date instructions, visit Google's Support article: Manage resource records.

 - Log in to your Google Domains account.

-- Click on the domain you want to update with a CNAME record.
+- Click Manage next to the root domain to start setting up the CNAME record.

-- In the Host name or @ field, type in the subdomain you plan to use for your landing page(s).
-Example: try, get, promo.
-If you want to use your naked domain, type www.
+- In the Host name field, type in the subdomain you plan to use for your landing page(s).
+For example, 'www' is a common subdomain, as is 'try', 'get', 'promo'.

 - In the Type drop-down menu, select CNAME.

-- In the Data field, paste in the unique CNAME value that you've copied from Unbounce.
+In the Data field, paste in the unique CNAME value that you can copy from the Domains tab in Unbounce:

 All set!
 You've successfully added your CNAME record to your Google Domains domain.